jbakeacake/PathFinder_CLI/README.md

 public | void | printNameAndLevel | void | Prints the ```_name``` and ```_level``` of this CharacterEntity
 private | void | printStats | void | Prints every ```Stat``` and Stats variable of this entity. public | void | printInventory | void | Iterates and prints the CharacterEntity's inventory.

+### PlayerEntity : Entity
+A PlayerEntity is a concrete class that should be instantiated once per game instance (i.e. whenever the player starts up the game).
+This class contains all the information found in any character entity with the addition of a experience cap, and some player-centric methods that modify the player's inventory, stats, and health.

 ## Attributes